Underfunded And Overworked, Secret Service Fears They're 'Relying On Luck'

 On the 2012 scandal when the advance team of Secret Service agents for Obama had sex workers in their room in Cartagena, Colombia

-The second very personal criticism was that a series of agents — no fewer than five who worked the detail that morning in Dallas — had been out until 2:00, 3:00 and 5:00 a.m. the night before at a private club, drinking, sometimes meeting women. ...
-As was said in the very, very painful Warren Commission hearings, what man can really have hair trigger reflexes at 12:00 noon if he's been up till 2:00 or 5:00 in the morning drinking.
-And that was an unbelievable, hair shirt that the service wore for a long time.
+The second very personal criticism was that a series of agents — no fewer than five who worked the detail that morning in Dallas — had been out until 2, 3 and 5 a.m. the night before at a private club, drinking, sometimes meeting women. ...
+As was said in the very, very painful Warren Commission hearings, what man can really have hair-trigger reflexes at 12 noon if he's been up till 2 or 5 in the morning drinking.
+And that was an unbelievable hair shirt that the service wore for a long time.

 The third major criticism was sort of the basic issue of a failure of imagination, to use the term from 9/11.
 The service was warned in internal confidential memos that there were plots, chatter, if you will, about shooting Kennedy from a high-story building.
 And it wasn't that hard for the assassin, Lee Harvey Oswald, to find an empty building and shoot at Kennedy very, very close to the route and hit him in the neck and, ultimately, in the head.